Japan Self-Defense Forces: 21st century

-On 16 December 2022, Japan announced a major policy shift from its exclusively defense-oriented posture by acquiring counterstrike capabilities to hit enemy bases and command-and-control nodes with longer-range standoff missiles and a defense budget increase to 2% of GDP (¥43 trillion ($315 billion) by 2027.
+On 16 December 2022, Japan announced a major policy shift from its exclusively defense-oriented posture by acquiring counterstrike capabilities to hit enemy bases and command-and-control nodes with longer-range standoff missiles and a defense budget increase to 2% of GDP (¥43 trillion, equivalent to approximately US$315 billion) by 2027.
 Japan will acquire a variety of systems, both domestically and through imports.
 This includes an Upgraded Type 12 SSMs and Tomahawk land-attack cruise missiles, both of which will be delivered in FY2025.
 Domestic hypersonic glide vehicles and hypersonic missiles are planned to be delivered for the 2030s.

 The JSDF carried out its first international emergency relief operation with NATO in March 2023, upon Turkey and NATO's request in response to the Turkey–Syria earthquakes in southeastern Turkey.
-Also in March, Japan announced a contribution of 30 million USD to NATO's CAP Trust Fund to assist Ukraine.
+Also in March, Japan announced a contribution of US$30 million to NATO's CAP Trust Fund to assist Ukraine.

 NATO and Japan commit to dialogues and cooperation for international rules-based order, and have signed the Individually Tailored Partnership Programme (ITPP) "to tackle cross-regional challenges and shared security interests".
-In July 2023, NATO secretary general Jens Stoltenberg stated that, "security is not regional, security is global" and that "no other partner is closer to NATO than Japan".
+In July 2023, NATO secretary general Jens Stoltenberg stated that "security is not regional, security is global" and that "no other partner is closer to NATO than Japan".

+At the end of December 2025, Prime Minister Sanae Takaichi's cabinet significantly increased Japan's defense budget as a strategic shift, due to heightened tensions in the region.

-Defence minister Gen Nakatani attended the partners session of the NATO defence ministers meeting on 17 October 2024, stating "to further promote cooperation between Japan and NATO as well as NATO and IP4".
+Defence Minister Gen Nakatani attended the partners session of the NATO defence ministers meeting on 17 October 2024, stating "to further promote cooperation between Japan and NATO as well as NATO and IP4".
 He also noted on progress in cooperation in cyber, space, communications, cyber defence exercises, and on sharing of classified information with NATO.

 On 15 January 2025, Japan became the first among NATO's Indo-Pacific partners to inaugurate a full-time ambassador to NATO, with focuses to "cooperate with NATO more efficiently and to contribute to further enhancing and developing the relationship between Japan and NATO in the future".

-On 11 March 2025, it was announced the Joint Operations Command will be fully established by March 24.
+On 11 March 2025, it was announced the Joint Operations Command would be fully established by March 24.

+On 31 March 2026, the Ministry of Defense announced the first deployment of the Type 25 Surface-to-Ship Missile, with a range of 1,000 km, and the Type 25 HVGP, with a range of several hundred kilometers, marking the first concrete realization of Japan's counterstrike capability.

+On April 21, 2026, Japanese Prime Minister Sanae Takaichi approved exporting advanced military equipment to 17 countries, marking a shift in Japan’s pacifist arms policy amid rising Chinese activity in the South China Sea.